William R. Bond

-William Ross Bond (December 4, 1918 – April 1, 1970) was a United States Army brigadier general who was killed by an enemy sniper in 1970 while commanding the 199th Infantry Brigade in South Vietnam.
-General Bond also served in World War II with the Army Rangers and was a prisoner of war.
+William Ross Bond (December 4, 1918 – April 1, 1970) was a brigadier general in the United States Army who commanded the 199th Infantry Brigade during the Vietnam War.
+He was killed in action by an enemy sniper in April 1970.

 Early life and education

-William Ross "Billy" Bond was raised in Maryland and Virginia.
+William Ross Bond was raised in Maryland and Virginia.
 He graduated from the University of Maryland with a bachelor's degree in political science and history.
 He was also a graduate of the Army War College and other senior service schools.

-US Army career
+Military career

 Bond enlisted in the Army in 1940.
 He participated in the Allied invasion of Sicily and later led his company in the Salerno landings in September 1943.
 On January 22, 1944, Bond's unit landed at Anzio.
 In a night attack at Cisterna, Bond was awarded the Silver Star, but was captured by the Germans and was held in a prisoner of war camp in Poland.

 Bond began his first tour in South Vietnam in 1959 as a part of the U.S. Military Assistance Advisory Group.

 In 1966, he became Chief of Staff.
 In 1969 he was awarded the Distinguished Service Medal.